-2. FOR NON-PROFIT CORPORATIONS
+2. FOR NON-PROFIT ENTITIES

-- (a) Articles of Incorporation (include all amendments) - Note: Secretary of State registration stamp must be shown on original articles as filed and any amendments. - (I) If incorporated in a state other than California, include State of California Certificate of Qualification allowing you to operate here or a current Certificate of Status. - (b) Federal Tax Exempt Status Verification (to include final determination letter, if applicable) Note: This is a letter granting tax exemption from the Internal Revenue Service.
+- (a) Articles of Incorporation or Organization (include all amendments) Note: Secretary of State registration stamp must be shown on original articles as filed and any amendments. - (I) If incorporated in a state other than California, include State of California Certificate of Qualification allowing you to operate here or a current Certificate of Status. - (b) Current Statement of Information filed with Secretary of State - (c) Federal Tax Exempt Status Verification (to include final determination letter, if applicable)

+Note: This is a letter granting tax exemption from the Internal Revenue Service.
 This exemption is separate from the State exemption and requires a separate filing with I.R.S.
-If newly incorporated, provide copy of application to include notice of I.R.S. receipt. - (c) I.R.S.
+If newly incorporated, provide copy of application to include notice of I.R.S. receipt.

+(d) I.R.S.
 Employer Identification Number

-Note: This is a nine-digit number beginning with 94 for most corporations. - (d) State Tax Exempt Status Verification - Note: This is a letter granting tax exemption from the State of California Franchise Tax Board.
-This exemption requires a separate filing from the Federal since the state does not automatically recognize the Federal Determination. - (e) Names and mailing addresses of current local Board of Directors.
+Note: This is a nine-digit number beginning with 94 for most corporations.

+(e) State Tax Exempt Status Verification

+Note: This is a letter granting tax exemption from the State of California Franchise Tax Board.
+This exemption requires a separate filing from the Federal since the state does not automatically recognize the Federal Determination.

-(f) Certification of Accounting System (Attachment #8).
+- (f) Names and mailing addresses of current local Board of Directors. - (g) Certification of Accounting System (Attachment #8).
 To be completed and signed by public accountant or certified public accountant.
 MUST HAVE ORIGINAL SIGNATURE.

-3. FOR PRIVATE FOR-PROFIT CORPORATIONS
+3. FOR PRIVATE FOR-PROFIT ENTITIES

-(a) Articles of Incorporation (include all amendments)

-Note: Secretary of State registration stamp must be shown on original articles as filed and any amendments.

-- (I) If incorporated in a state other than California, include State of California Certificate of Qualification allowing you to operate here or a current Certificate of Status. - (b) I.R.S.
-Employer Identification Number

-Note: This is a nine-digit number beginning with 94 for most corporations. - (c) Names and mailing addresses of current Board of Directors. - (d) Certification of Accounting System (Attachment #8).
+- (a) Articles of Incorporation or Organization (include all amendments) Note: Secretary of State registration stamp must be shown on original articles as filed and any amendments. - (I) If incorporated in a state other than California, include State of California Certificate of Qualification allowing you to operate here or a current Certificate of Status. - (b) Current Statement of Information filed with Secretary of State - (c) I.R.S.
+Employer Identification Number Note: This is a nine-digit number beginning with 94 for most corporations. - (d) Names and mailing addresses of current Board of Directors. - (e) Certification of Accounting System (Attachment #8).
 To be completed and signed by public accountant or certified public accountant.
-MUST HAVE ORIGINAL SIGNATURE. - (e) If doing business in other than corporate name, provide a copy of current fictitious business name statement.
+MUST HAVE ORIGINAL SIGNATURE. - (f) If doing business in other than corporate name, provide a copy of current fictitious business name statement.